AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="placement"></a>
 ###7.2.1 Placement of sessionId in Statements

-The AU MUST retrieve the value of session\_id at launch time as specified in Section 10 State API.
+The AU MUST retrieve the value of sessionId at launch time as specified in Section 10 State API.
 The AU MUST place the value of the sessionId in the context extensions for all xAPI statements it records.

 Usage in an xAPI Statement: